suchnsuch/Tangent/README.md

-# Tangent-Public
+# Tangent
-## Open Source-ish
-This is a collection of code used by [Tangent](https://www.tangentnotes.com) that has been made open source.
-This is currently a very limited selection that will start to open up as Tangent's publishing aspirations become solidified.

-Not all of Tangent and its related projects will be open source, but subsets that will empower the community will be made so.
+This is the monorepo for the [Tangent](https://www.tangentnotes.com) project.

+### Applications
+The `apps` directory contains modules that produce versions of Tangent and other Tangent-related executables.

 ## Packages
+The `packages` directory contains modules that provide libraries of Tangent-related functionality.
 * [tangent-html-to-markdown](./packages/tangent-html-to-markdown/README.md) – The parser used to convert `text/html` clipboard data to Tangent-specific markdown text.

+### Lib
+The `lib` directory contains externally-versioned libraries that have been submoduled for various reasons.

 ## Reporting Tangent Issues
-As this repository is the public face of Tangent on [GitHub](https://github.com/suchnsuch/tangent-public), its issue tracking will serve as the primary way to track issues for the application as well as any of the actual packages in this repository.

 When reporting issues for Tangent itself, be sure to use the "Tangent App" label to differentiate the issue from others. https://github.com/suchnsuch/tangent-public/labels/Tangent%20App

 When reporting issues, please include: